dnum-mi/bibliotheque-numerique/docs/Server/dossier-listing/README.md

 To retrieve detailed records for each `dossier`.
 - **JOIN** `dossiers` with `fields`.
 - **GROUP BY** the `d.id` column.
-- For each distinct `"dsFieldId"`, use the `ARRAY_AGG` function and `FILTER` clause to create arrays of corresponding field values.
+- For each distinct `"sourceId"`, use the `ARRAY_AGG` function and `FILTER` clause to create arrays of corresponding field values.

 ##### 3. **Main Query**